Urgent and emergency care services support patients in receiving the right care, by the right person, as quickly as possible.

 With increasing pressure on emergency services, and as technology and the needs of the population change, the urgent and emergency care system must also change to ensure a service fit for the future.
 There are lots of options locally for accessing urgent and emergency care so it’s important to Know Where To Go and Choose Well.

-They offer treatment, advice, and information for a range of minor injuries and illnesses including:
+Often, you’ll be seen quicker at one of your three nearest UTCs than at A&E, and they offer treatment, advice, and information to adults and children from 12 months of age for a range of minor injuries and illnesses including:

-Appointments at UTCs can be booked through NHS 111 (www.111.nhs.uk or by calling 111), or as a referral from a GP.
-You can turn up to a UTC without a pre-booked appointment, but you may wait longer to be seen.
+Appointments at UTCs can be booked through NHS 111 (www.111.nhs.uk or by calling 111), or you can be referred by a GP.
+You can also turn up to a UTC without a pre-booked appointment, but you may wait longer to be seen.